Massila2522/New_Dem/README.md

 **Note:** This link directs you to the live version of the front end.
 The full functionality, including form submissions and server-side features, may not be available without setting up the complete project locally.

-## Opening the Full Project
-For the complete experience, including server-side functionality, follow the [instructions to open the full project locally](#opening-the-project).

 ## Opening the Project

 ### Option 1: Local Setup with XAMPP